Childbirth Services and Support

 Some women are at a higher-risk throughout their pregnancy.
 The Birthplace at Spring Valley Hospital works closely with obstetricians and maternal-fetal medicine specialists to care for patients who may need to be hospitalized due to medical or obstetric complications or conditions.

-Mothers-to-be are monitored closely throughout their hospital stay by our experienced labor and delivery nurses while under the care of a provider.
-For comfort and convenience, our five private antepartum rooms feature a refrigerator, microwave, natural sunlight, Wi-Fi, and room service with an enhanced menu.
+Birthparents are monitored closely throughout their hospital stay by our experienced labor and delivery nurses while under the care of a provider.
+For comfort and convenience, our private antepartum rooms feature natural sunlight, Wi-Fi and room service with an enhanced menu.

 Members of our NICU team participate in the delivery of high-risk mothers and babies.
 While the Labor and Delivery team focuses on the mother, the NICU team focuses on the baby (or babies).

-Spring Valley provides couplet care, in which one nurse provides nursing care, education and support for both the mother and baby in our mother-baby unit.
-Having a baby close to the bedside at all times allows moms to focus on development and get to know her baby’s personality and patterns.
-During your stay, our couplet care nurses will perform bedside shift report and round on you and your baby approximately every hour, unless you have special requests (request to receive extra rest).
+Spring Valley provides couplet care, in which one nurse provides nursing care, education and support for both the birthparents and baby in our Couplet Care.
+Having a baby close to the bedside at all times allows birthparents to focus on development and get to know her baby’s personality and patterns.
+During your stay, our couplet care nurses will perform a bedside shift report and round on you and your baby approximately every hour, unless you have special requests (request to receive extra rest).